marcusschwartz/tradendiff/README.md

 ## Complexity Analysis (Roughly)

 * n - Total number of records in all log files.
-* j - Largest number of trades in any extreme_jitter time period.
+* j - Largest number of trades in any extreme_skew time period.
 * f - Largest number of input files in all log sets for any day.
 * Runtime upper bound: O(n + j log j + f log f)
     * Honestly this is a guess, I am not a mathematician and I have not